 Veramine began using Postgres, but quickly realized that a NoSQL database was more appropriate to their use case.
 They switched to Cassandra, but soon realized that it was not up to the task.

 “The problem was every week it was crashing, so we created all this infrastructure just to keep Cassandra alive,” said Ness.
 Veramine went so far as to parse Cassandra logs in an attempt to predict when garbage collection would happen, and then apply throttling to avoid crashing the database.
 Without direct access to customer environments, Cassandra soon became a nightmare.
 The team set out to find a replacement.

 What was needed was a low-latency enterprise NoSQL database that provided extremely low administrative overhead and high stability.
 Initial attempts to use PostgreSQL did not meet the challenge.
 And while Cassandra was able to scale, it had operational management problems.
-That was when the Veramine team turned to Scylla, a real-time big data database.
+That was when the Veramine team turned to ScyllaDB, the monstrously fast and scalable NoSQL database.

 Veramine saw instant results from using ScyllaDB.
 “We started using ScyllaDB two years ago,” said Ness.
 “We fell in love with ScyllaDB because it doesn’t crash and we don’t have to manage it.”
 Since ScyllaDB is a feature-complete, drop-in replacement for Cassandra, the migration was quick and painless.
 “Our code didn’t change much going from Cassandra to ScyllaDB.”

 According to Ness, a big benefit of ScyllaDB is developer productivity.
 ScyllaDB lets the team focus on business logic rather than on custom code around the datastore.
 Veramine’s ScyllaDB clusters that are running in production are surprisingly small compared to Cassandra.